If you’re selling a $1 million house, you can save on realtor fees by negotiating commission rates directly or opting for a low-commission realtor.

 Agent commission for a $1 million house sale

-Listing agent commission
+Listing agent commission (2.5%) | $25,000 | $250,000 |

-Buyer’s agent commission
+Buyer’s agent commission (2.5%) | $25,000 | $250,000 |

 Factors influencing commission rates

-Several factors can affect commission rates.
+Several factors can affect commission rates:

-Competitive or slow markets can influence negotiation flexibility.
+- Market conditions: Competitive or slow markets can influence negotiation flexibility.
 In more competitive markets, commission rates might be more negotiable.
 Agents might be less willing to budge on their commission rate in markets where homes take longer to sell.

-Higher-value homes may provide opportunities for reduced rates.
+- Property value: Higher-value homes may provide opportunities for reduced rates.
 These homes tend to take longer to sell than entry-level housing.
 If you are seeking a reduced rate, it’s important to work with an agent who offers the same level of service so you can capture the most value from your home and also sell it as quickly as possible.

 Ways to save on commission fees on a $1 million house

 To save money on commission fees, you can negotiate directly with agents or use a discount brokerage.
-As the seller, you will also have the opportunity to discuss terms of the buyer’s agent commission with buyers who make an offer on your home.
+As the seller, you will also have the opportunity to discuss the terms of the buyer’s agent commission with buyers who make an offer on your home.

-Negotiating lower rates
+Negotiate lower rates

 Sellers of high-value homes often have leverage to negotiate lower fees.
 Factors that influence negotiating power include:

-• Current market trends: If you live in an area with higher price points and where homes sell relatively quickly, agents may be more willing to negotiate their commission with you.
+- Current market trends: If you live in an area with higher price points and where homes sell relatively quickly, agents may be more willing to negotiate their commission with you.

-• The time of year: Listing a $1 million home is a lot like listing any other house in that there are peak seasons and off seasons.
+- The time of year: Listing a $1 million home is a lot like listing any other house in that there are peak seasons and off seasons.
 You might be able to use the timing of your home sale as leverage in negotiating agent commission.

 Following the 2024 National Association of Realtors (NAR) lawsuit, new real estate commission changes have introduced more flexibility in compensation structures.